winston0410/vim-tutorial/tutorial.md

   3. Now complete the first line.
 Note also that append is exactly the same as Insert mode, except for the location where text is inserted.

----> This line will allow you to practice
+---> This line will allow you to practice appending text to the end of a line.
 ---> This line will allow you to practice appending text to the end of a line.